2.1 Parent-Entity Net Investment in the Carve-Out Entity

 structure of that legal entity, including typical equity line items such as common

-stock, APIC, and retained earnings.
+stock, additional paid-in capital, and retained earnings.

 However, in many cases, carve-out financial statements reflect the